rbarden/rvahams-sova-equipmenttracker/README.md

 # RVAHams Equipment Tracker
 ---
 ### Description
-This equipment tracker is designed to aid the RVAHams team during the Special Olympics event by tracking the loaner equipment as it is loaned out.
-It does not connect to any external servers or databases so it can be used without any Internet access.
-The tracker uses a positional list (via linked list implementation) and a HashMap to track the radios and their identifiers.
+RVAHams Equipment Tracker is designed to aid the RVAHams team during Special Olympics events by tracking loaner equipment as it is distributed.
+It does not require internet access or connect to any external servers or databases.
+The tracker uses a positional list via linked list implementation and a HashMap to track the radios by identifiers.

 ### License
 See the `LICENSE.md` file for important license information.